The Many Health Benefits of Having a Dog as a Best Friend

 Sad Woman Hugging Dog

-As much as dogs love being petted and stroked, they also love the occasional walks in the park.
-This nature of dogs has made millions of people walk at least 30 minutes per day simply to take their dog on a walk.
-Scientists have proved through countless researches that walking 30 minutes per day can significantly reduce the risks of numerous life-threatening diseases such as diabetes, coronary vascular diseases, etc. Research has proved that 30 minutes of walking daily can elongate our life span by decades.
+As much as dogs love being petted and stroked, they also love the occasional walk in the park.
+The nature of dogs has made millions of people walk at least 30 minutes per day simply to take their dog on a walk.
+Scientists have proved through countless studies that walking 30 minutes per day can significantly reduce the risks of numerous life-threatening diseases, such as diabetes, coronary vascular diseases, etc. Research has shown that 30 minutes of walking daily is associated with increased longevity and a reduced risk of chronic disease.

 Mental and social well-being